Mobile's flagship restaurant, now a bucket list destination, is open seven days a week serving breakfast, lunch, and brunch.

 Mom & pops met at the Admiral Semmes Hotel in downtown Mobile September 22, 1959 (It's still there today).
 Pops was a guest & called the switchboard operator for room service, he mentioned he was going to see a movie and wished he had someone to go with him.
-The operator Gladys knew him and said she didn't mind if her daughter Ruby went with him.
+The operator knew him and said she didn't mind if her daughter Ruby went with him.

 We threw them an awesome 50th anniversary party at the Dixie Pig in Blytheville Arkansas, 2010.